Maurice Baker: Professional career

 In the summer of 2006, Baker underwent ankle surgery, and was deemed "about 80 percent of the player he was before" the surgery.
 For the 2006–07 season, Baker returned to the Dakota Wizards, with the team now playing in the NBA Development League.
 In their first D-League season, Baker helped the Wizards win the championship, leading the team in rebounds with ten while scoring nineteen points in the Championship game against the Colorado 14ers.
 He again played for Dakota in 2007–08, departing the team in January 2008 to join Paris-Levallois of the LNB Pro A.

 In 2008–09, Baker again played in the NBA Development League for the Dakota Wizards, earning All-Star honors for the first time.
 Following the season with Dakota, Baker moved to Puerto Rico for the 2009 BSN season, joining Atléticos de San Germán.
 He returned to Dakota for the 2009–10 season, before again playing in Puerto Rico in the off-season, this time joining Indios de Mayagüez.

 For the 2010–11 season, Baker moved to Mexico where he played for Ola Verde de Poza Rica.
 In January 2011, he returned to the Dakota Wizards for the rest of the season.
 He later had stints in the Philippines for the Talk 'N Text Tropang Texters, and in Venezuela for Guaiqueríes de Margarita.

 Baker again played for the Dakota Wizards in 2011–12.
 He then played in the Dominican Republic during the 2012 off-season for Cañeros del Este.

 In 2012, the Wizards were moved from North Dakota to California by their NBA affiliate team, the Golden State Warriors.
 The team was subsequently renamed the Santa Cruz Warriors, and Baker continued on with Santa Cruz.
 Between 2012 and 2016, Baker was a consistent presence on the Santa Cruz roster, earning his second D-League championship in the 2014–15 season.

+Coaching career

+Prior to the start of the 2022–23 NBA season, Baker was hired as an assistant coach for the Indiana Pacers under head coach Rick Carlisle.